CropCare/pythontestapi/README.md

-Certainly!
-Flask can be integrated with SQLAlchemy to connect with MySQL databases.
-SQLAlchemy is a powerful SQL toolkit and Object-Relational Mapping (ORM) library for Python.

 Here's a step-by-step guide on how to integrate Flask with SQLAlchemy to connect to a MySQL database:

 1. **Install Required Packages:**